OrcusCZ/SVMbenchmark/README.md

 - Intel MKL (optional, required by wuSVM)
 - Intel IPP (optional, required by wuSVM)
 - Boost (optional, used by gtSVM if found, but can work without Boost)
+- [OHD-SVM](https://github.com/OrcusCZ/OHD-SVM) (optional, only if this implementation is enabled in CMake)

 ### Compilation steps
 1. Download the source codes